us4useu/us4r-lite-user-docs/_sources/content/5_guidelines-for-use.md.txt

 ## Other conditions and recommendations

-It is advised that the device operate at room temperature and at moderate humidity.
-Any mechanical shocks should be avoided.
+The device should be operated at room temperature and under moderate humidity conditions.
+Avoid exposing the device to mechanical shocks or excessive vibrations, as these may affect performance or cause damage.

 :::{Caution}
 The Manufacturer recommends that you contact the service and perform a technical inspection (at the Manufacturer or remotely)